jphalimi/PythonForMIC/Doc/library/pydoc.rst

    executed on that occasion.
 Use an ``if __name__ == '__main__':`` guard to only execute code when a file is invoked as a script and not just imported.

-Specifying a ``-w`` flag before the argument will cause HTML documentation to be written out to a file in the current directory, instead of displaying text on the console.
+Specifying a :option:`-w` flag before the argument will cause HTML documentation to be written out to a file in the current directory, instead of displaying text on the console.

-Specifying a ``-k`` flag before the argument will search the synopsis lines of all available modules for the keyword given as the argument, again in a manner similar to the Unix :program:`man` command.
+Specifying a :option:`-k` flag before the argument will search the synopsis lines of all available modules for the keyword given as the argument, again in a manner similar to the Unix :program:`man` command.
 The synopsis line of a module is the first line of its documentation string.

-You can also use :program:`pydoc` to start an HTTP server on the local machine that will serve documentation to visiting Web browsers.  :program:`pydoc -p 1234` will start a HTTP server on port 1234, allowing you to browse the documentation at ``http://localhost:1234/`` in your preferred Web browser.
+You can also use :program:`pydoc` to start an HTTP server on the local machine that will serve documentation to visiting Web browsers. :program:`pydoc` :option:`-p 1234` will start a HTTP server on port 1234, allowing you to browse the documentation at ``http://localhost:1234/`` in your preferred Web browser.
-Specifying ``0`` as the port number will select an arbitrary unused port.

-:program:`pydoc -g` will start the server and additionally bring up a small :mod:`tkinter`\ -based graphical interface to help you search for documentation pages.
-The ``-g`` option is deprecated, since the server can now be controlled directly from HTTP clients.
+:program:`pydoc` :option:`-g` will start the server and additionally bring up a small :mod:`Tkinter`\ -based graphical interface to help you search for documentation pages.

-:program:`pydoc -b` will start the server and additionally open a web browser to a module index page.
-Each served page has a navigation bar at the top where you can *Get* help on an individual item, *Search* all modules with a keyword in their synopsis line, and go to the *Module index*, *Topics* and *Keywords* pages.

 When :program:`pydoc` generates documentation, it uses the current environment and path to locate modules.
-Thus, invoking :program:`pydoc spam` documents precisely the version of the module you would get if you started the Python interpreter and typed ``import spam``.
+Thus, invoking :program:`pydoc` :option:`spam` documents precisely the version of the module you would get if you started the Python interpreter and typed ``import spam``.

-Module docs for core modules are assumed to reside in ``http://docs.python.org/X.Y/library/`` where ``X`` and ``Y`` are the major and minor version numbers of the Python interpreter.
+Module docs for core modules are assumed to reside in http://docs.python.org/library/.
 This can be overridden by setting the :envvar:`PYTHONDOCS` environment variable to a different URL or to a local directory containing the Library Reference Manual pages.

-.. versionchanged:: 3.2
-   Added the ``-b`` option, deprecated the ``-g`` option.